 The early caliphate was not an especially stable place.
-In the two centuries after Muhammad’s death in 632, the empire went through four fitnas, or civil wars.
-It’s fair to say that the second of these, which lasted from 680 to 692, was really almost a do over of the first, with the same factions (the Umayyads, loyalists of Ali and his family, and those who were neither of those things) having another go at sorting out early Islam’s political future.
+In the two centuries after Muhammad’s death in 632, the empire went through four Fitnas, or civil wars.
+It’s fair to say that the second of these, which lasted from 680 to 692, was really almost a do over of the first, with the same factions (the Umayyads, loyalists of Ali and his family, and those who were neither of those things) having another go at sorting out Islam’s political future.

-When the Umayyads refused to capitulate to Ibn al-Zubayr, the Syrian Qays, under the leadership of the governor of Damascus, al-Dahhak ibn Qays al-Fihri, decided to do something about it.
-The two tribal groups started skirmishing with one another in mid-July, but they didn’t meet in a pitched battle until August 18 at Marj Rahit.
+Marwan had a big problem, which was that the Qays faction in Syria had somewhere in all this turmoil decided that it would rather throw its support behind Ibn al-Zubayr than continue supporting the Umayyads.
+When the Umayyads turned to Marwan as their caliph instead of capitulating to Ibn al-Zubayr themselves, the Syrian Qays, under the leadership of the governor of Damascus, al-Dahhak ibn Qays al-Fihri, decided to do something about it.
+The two armies started skirmishing with one another in mid-July, but they didn’t meet in a pitched battle until August 18 at Marj Rahit.
 Details of the battle are sketchy at best, but obviously Marwan’s outnumbered (we think) forces won (possibly by bribing Qays-aligned tribes to switch sides), or else subsequent events would have looked a lot different.